How to Give Feedback to Employees Who Can’t Handle Criticism

 Giving Too Much Feedback

-If you give a person a long list of feedback, chances are they are only going to remember some of it.
+If you give someone a long list of feedback, chances are they are only going to remember some of it.
 They might also feel overwhelmed.
 Be succinct in the feedback you provide.
-And, if you’re following our advice to conduct frequent feedback sessions, then only address a few things at a time in each session.
+And, if you’re following our advice to conduct frequent feedback sessions, only address a few things at a time in each session.

 Ending on a Negative Note